katzer/mruby-shelf/README.md

 ## Handler

-The Rack::Handler DSL is mostly compatible with Shelf::Handler except that it takes the handler class instead of the path string.
+The Rack::Handler class is mostly compatible with Shelf::Handler except that it takes the handler class instead of the path string.

 ```ruby
 Shelf::Handler.register 'h2o', H2O::Shelf::Handler